gBabo/CooperativeUAVFirefighting/README.md

 # CooperativeUAVFireFighting
 Project for AASMA course (UAV firefighting simulation)

+For this project we have using python version 3.8.

 In order to run this simulator make sure the **main.py** executable is in the src folder;
 Next, make sure to have installed the pygame library as it is necessary for the simulation;